QuiltMC/developer-wiki/wiki/blocks/first-block.md

 Registry.register(Registries.BLOCK, new Identifier(mod.metadata().id(), "example_block"), EXAMPLE_BLOCK);
 ```

+Replace `example_block` with your block's name.
+Write everything in lowercase and separate words using underscores.

-## Adding a BlockItem
+## Adding an Item for the Block

-Having done that, we can place the block using the `setblock` command, but there isn't an item to place it.
-So we additionally register a `BlockItem` for the block and add it to the `BUILDING_BLOCKS` item group:
+Having done that, we can place the block using the `setblock` command but, opening the creative menu, we won't be able to find an item version of it.
+To fix this, we register a `BlockItem` for the block and add it to an item group, in our case `BUILDING_BLOCKS`:

 ```java
 Registry.register(Registries.ITEM, new Identifier(mod.metadata().id(), "example_block"), new BlockItem(EXAMPLE_BLOCK, new QuiltItemSettings()))